-The Prince of Wales Hospital’s Nelune Comprehensive Cancer Centre (NCCC) delivers modern facilities for POWH patients and provides an integrated, coordinated, patient-centred approach to the treatment and post-care of patients.
+The Hospital’s Nelune Comprehensive Cancer (NCCC) provides an integrated, coordinated, patient centred approach to treatment and post-care of cancer patients.
 Over 5000 cancer patients are treated at the NCCC each year and numbers are increasing by around 100 patients a year.
-The NCCC’s state of the art radiation therapy service provides specialised care for patients who come from all over NSW and even from interstate.
-We also house the biggest hereditary cancer unit in NSW and operate a youth cancer service.
+The NCCC’s state of the art radiation therapy service provides specialised care for patients who come from all over NSW and also interstate.
+The NCCC also houses the biggest hereditary cancer unit in NSW and operates specific cancer service dedicated to young adolescents.

 The Prince of Wales Hospital Cancer Survivorship Centre, housed in the beautifully restored Medical Superintendent’s Cottage was generously supported with funding from Dry July to the Prince of Wales Hospital Foundation to provide fit out for waiting room areas and essential virtual care audio visual equipment.
 The purpose of the Prince of Wales Hospital Cancer Survivorship Centre will be to optimise the health and wellbeing of people living with and beyond cancer by engaging all who are impacted by cancer as empowered partners, and integrating evidence-informed and evidence-generating care to deliver a patient-centred, coordinated, cost-effective, sustainable and innovative cancer survivorship program.
 The program will focus on prevention, surveillance for recurrence, monitoring and intervention for the physical and psychosocial effects of cancer and cancer treatment.